aaronjamesyoung/ajy-digitalgarden/src/site/notes/96-articles/Heart of Darkness — Friends of the Ochocos.md

 *Note from Aaron: This is an archive of an article that previously appeared on the Friends of the Ochocos website which is now offline.
 The article can be found on archive.org [here](https://web.archive.org/web/20190811203916/http://www.friendsoftheochocos.org/heart-of-darkness).
 You can read about my backpacking trip on this route here: [[Trip report - 2022-07-03 Heart of Darkness Fastpack\|Trip report - 2022-07-03 Heart of Darkness Fastpack]] and read my route guide with mileage, water sources, and other information: [[Heart of Darkness\|Heart of Darkness]]*

-# Heart of Darkness — Friends of the Ochocos
+## Heart of Darkness — Friends of the Ochocos

 Do you prefer following elk tracks instead of footprints?
 Do you often seek the off-the-beaten path type of adventure?
 If you prefer coyote howls and dark starry skies over campgrounds and crowds, you will love the Heart of Darkness Loop in the Ochoco Mountains!
-This loop offers a rugged and breathtaking 39 miles of backpacking through some of eastern Oregon’s most remote and scenic landscapes.
-This strenuous hike is full of adventure and inspiration and offers a unique alternative to the often over crowded trails plaguing central Oregon’s Cascade Mountains.
+This loop offers a rugged and breathtaking 39 miles of backpacking through some of eastern Oregon's most remote and scenic landscapes.
+This strenuous hike is full of adventure and inspiration and offers a unique alternative to the often over crowded trails plaguing central Oregon's Cascade Mountains.
 For those seeking adventure and solitude, this is the place to go within a few hours of Bend.